Spooksan/webapp_game/README.md

 we make a reset button by calling it from html using querySelector adding event listner "click" and then adding logic to it using a function. changes are made to even change the textcontent to display "Play Again?" as a rest button.

+part 5
+Adding Easy and hard mode
+Finishing touches on CSS